Crampon16/IN104_PAC-MAN_Project/README.md

 Download the music files below and place it in the "Sounds" folder.
 Run the .exe in the same folder as the two folders from the .zip.

-You can find the music files required to play the pacman game on : https://drive.google.com/drive/folders/1vAfjkoQY26vbqMUDis2KcLu5SAT9WdSQ?usp=sharing.
+You can find the .zip file of the project as well as the music files required to compile the code on : https://drive.google.com/drive/folders/1vAfjkoQY26vbqMUDis2KcLu5SAT9WdSQ?usp=sharing.

 Naming conventions used in the project: